abufahimkhan/BIQR/README.md

-This is the thesis report of my project.
+The application was developed (Traffic assistant system) for vehicle paper management, and verification of the license, tax token, and registration card, also the application comes with the police and the user administration.
 My teammates helped me to organize ideas and paper writing.
 The whole project is developed by myself.
-Find paper details: Capstone 400 C(BIQR) report.docx
+Find final thesis paper details: Capstone 400 C(BIQR) report.docx

 This research paper presents the comprehensive development and implementation of BIQR, an innovative mobile application designed to transform the landscape of